NitishGadangi/Guess-Location-Inside-Jntuh/README.md

 ## How to Edit Files

 * Download [Spark Ar Studio](https://sparkar.facebook.com/ar-studio/) and Open .arproj files
-* Use PSD's available in RAW_RESOURCES folder to generate Answers of your own
+* Use PSD's available in RAW_RESOURCES folder as templetes to generate Questions and Answers based on your requirements
-* Replace corresponding files to make your own filter
+* Replace corresponding files in Spark AR project to make your own filter
+* Make changes to patch editors if required

 ## Show your support